NCATS-Tangerine/ndex-beacon/README.md

 # ndex-beacon #

-Knowledge Beacon wrapper for the NDex graph repository
+Knowledge Beacon wrapper for the NDex Bio graph repository

 ## Quickstart Using Docker ##